Legoland Deutschland Resort: History

 On April 22, 2013, Merlin Entertainments Group introduced an app entitled “LEGOLAND Deutschland” available for Android and Apple devices.
 The app features an interactive park map, ticket purchasing, a “Find my car” feature, and a day planner that has all of the day's events listed for visitors.

 Legoland Deutschland also introduced the electronic “express pass” which allows guests to purchase either a Standard, Premium or Gold express pass, allowing guests reserve a spot in the queue line for select attractions.
 In 2013, the CEO of the park, Aksel Pedersen, announced the largest expansion in the history of Legoland Deutschland and consisted of 86,000 Lego bricks.
 The park expanded by building the “Kingdom of the Pharaohs” themed land within Adventure Land which added the ride "Temple X-pedition".
 Additionally in 2013, the park expanded the Star Wars Miniland Model Display when they added a Yoda Lego model display.
 In 2014, Legoland Deutschland introduced the 5 million Lego block X-Wing Model Display which used to be in the theme park in the Hero Factory attraction hall for a limited time.
 Also Legoland introduced the new Königsburg hotel with 68 rooms.
 On March 28, 2015, Martin Kring, the then new general manager of Legoland, introduced the LEGO City Polizeistation, a walkthrough maze with special effects.
 The attraction was built into an existing building in the Imagination themed area.
 In 2016 High Five in Miniland and the new Drachenburg at Holiday Village were opened.
 In 2017 Ninjago World was opened based on the Lego Ninjago theme.
 The area includes LEGO Ninjago: The Ride and Lloyd’s Spinjitzu Spinner (opened in 2020).
-The new area ist the biggest investment since the opening in 2002.
 The following year, Legoland opened its next hotel.
 The Pirateninsel Hotel (Pirate Island Hotel) is based on a pirate theme and costed 26,6 million Euros.
 The building offers place for up to 594 guests.

 On May 10, 2019, Manuela Stone, the former F&B director, took over the position as general manager from Martin Kring.
 In 2020, because of the COVID-19 pandemic, the park opened late on May 30 with only half of the normal capacity.
 On August 11, 2022, two roller coasters at the theme park collided with one another, causing more than thirty injuries.